Derrick Deese

-High school career
+Early life and college

 Deese prepped at Culver City High School.
 He is in the Culver City High School Hall Of Fame.

-College career

 Deese played college football at the University of Southern California (USC) after playing at El Camino College in Torrance, California.
 Deese is in the El Camino Hall of Fame.
 He is also in the California JC Football Hall Of Fame.

 Professional career

 Deese spent the majority of his career with the San Francisco 49ers from 1992 through 2003.
-He was All Pro two years.
 He played in the 49ers win in Super Bowl XXIX.
 During this time, he primarily played the position of left tackle.
 He played with the Tampa Bay Buccaneers in 2004 and 2005 and played all five positions on the offensive line during his career.

-Personal
+Personal life

 He has four sons, one who plays tight end at San Jose State.
 His son, Derrick Deese Jr., was signed undrafted to the Detroit Lions on April 30, 2022.